PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 ##### Login

-Create an endpoint `/cookies/login` with a resolver on method `POST`.
+Create an endpoint `/cookies/login` with a resolver on method `POST` 😄

-The resolver must take as `body` parameter :
+The resolver must take as `body` parameter:

 ```json
 {